twigphp/Twig/doc/tags/autoescape.rst

 .. note::

-    Twig does not escape static expressions :
+    Twig does not escape static expressions:

     .. code-block:: jinja